-It’s hot, but we’re all looking for outdoor activities to entertain our kids this summer.
-Want to fill a morning or afternoon?
+When it’s warm in Ohio, we look for outdoor activities to entertain our kids!
+Want to fill a warm morning or afternoon?
 Go creeking in Columbus!
 Kids LOVE getting their feet wet, looking for bugs, crawdads, fish, and skipping stones.

 There are places to explore creeks all over Columbus.
 But safety is important because water and kids can be dangerous.